-K13.7 Format of the collection of published works (DPhil/MPhil by publication)
+K13.8 Format of the collection of published works (DPhil/MPhil by publication)

-- K13.7.1R For the purposes of the award of DPhil/MPhil by publication, 'published work' may encompass books, original and exhibited creative work in any medium, peer reviewed publications in the public domain or any other form of scholarly publication. - K13.7.2R The application shall comprise: - i a commentary setting out the applicant's view of the nature and significance of the work submitted, the claim to originality, reference to research methodologies employed and the applicant's assessment of the contribution of the published work to existing knowledge in the relevant subject area. - ii a statement of the extent of the applicant's contribution to the work submitted, covering joint authorship or other types of collaboration. - iii a statement confirming which part of the work submitted, if any, has been or is being submitted for another academic award. - iv a statement setting out how the training requirement has been or is to be met. - v three copies of the published works - vi a proposed title for the submission
+- K13.8.1R For the purposes of the award of DPhil/MPhil by publication, 'published work' may encompass books, original and exhibited creative work in any medium, peer reviewed publications in the public domain or any other form of scholarly publication. - K13.8.2R The application shall comprise: - a commentary setting out the applicant's view of the nature and significance of the work submitted, the claim to originality, reference to research methodologies employed and the applicant's assessment of the contribution of the published work to existing knowledge in the relevant subject area; - a statement of the extent of the applicant's contribution to the work submitted, covering joint authorship or other types of collaboration; - a statement confirming which part of the work submitted, if any, has been or is being submitted for another academic award; - d. a statement setting out how the training requirement has been or is to be met; - e. three copies of the published works; - f. a proposed title for the submission.

-Parts i, ii, iii iv and vi of the application shall be in English.
-Part v above of the application shall normally be in English unless the subject matter involves substantial language and related studies and approval for submission in another language has been given at registration.
+Parts a, b, c, d and f of the application shall be in English.
+Part e above of the application shall normally be in English unless the subject matter involves substantial language and related studies and approval for submission in another language has been given at registration.

-K13.7.3R The length of the commentary may vary considerably according to discipline.
+K13.8.3R The length of the commentary may vary considerably according to discipline.
 The maximum length for the critical commentary is 20,000 words but it is anticipated that most will be significantly shorter than this.
 There is no minimum word count.

-K13.8 Viva voce examination
+K13.9 Viva voce examination